MaxAantjes/Exp-Analysis-Exclusion-EDU-EC-COV19/appendix.md

 Supplementary information on the data collection process and the definition of some variables has been made available by INEC (Andrade et al., 2020).
-An example of an important variable defined in that document is the distinction between rural areas, i.e. population centers of less than 2,000 citizens, viz. urban areas, i.e. population centers of 2000 citizens or more (ibid, p.
+An example of an important variable defined in that document is the distinction between rural areas, i.e. population centres of less than 2,000 citizens, viz. urban areas, i.e. population centres of 2000 citizens or more (ibid, p.
 11).
 All other interpretations of variables are directly taken from the form used during the survey process (INEC, 2019).